Table of Contents

 As we move into older whiskeys, it should be of little surprise that most offer a much more rewarding sipping experience.
-This 12-year Knappogue Castle Single Malt Irish Whiskey is a great example.
-It’s distilled in copper pot stills and is made up from a single malted barley which is then aged in oak casks.
+This 12-year-old Knappogue Castle Single Malt Irish Whiskey is a great example.
+It’s distilled in copper pot stills from 100 percent malted barley, and then aged in ex-bourbon barrels for 12 years.
 The resulting experience is one you’ll adore.
 Imagine the smell of allspice-flavored biscuits with a hint of honey before your mouth enjoys a bit of fruitiness finished off with a slightly spicy, slightly sweet smoothness.
 For many, this is the ultimate sipping whiskey.

 12. Green Spot Irish Whiskey

 BEST POT STILL

 Using a combination of malted and unmalted barley, this Green Spot Irish Whiskey has a robust flavor profile much loved by newcomers and whiskey veterans alike.
 It’s aged in a mix of bourbon and sherry casks for seven to 10 years and delivers aromas of sweet barley, sugar, porridge, peppermint, citrus and more before the spicy and soft flavor even hits your tongue.
 The taste continues with menthol, potpourri and green woods before a long vanilla-y finish.
 You’ll be pouring yourself another before you know it.
 How is it best enjoyed?
 We recommend straight up or on the rocks so you can savor every last bit.